taobojlen/npm-crev/README.md

 - [x] Fetching repos
 - [x] Trusting others
 - [x] Reviewing packages
-- [ ] Integration tests of commands
+- [x] Integration tests of most commands
 - [ ] Pushing proof repos
 - [ ] Support for npm <7 and yarn
 - [ ] Customization of verification parameters (what does trust mean to you?)